Famous Organists: Dieterich Buxtehude

 Pulling Out All Of The Stops

-The World’s Oldest Playable Pipe Organ
+The World’s Oldest Playable Church Organ

-Sthullen | CC BY-SA 3.0 Church organs have been an essential part of sacred music for centuries, providing powerful and inspiring sounds for worship.
-But did you know that the oldest playable church organ still used today dates back to the 15th century?
-Nestled in the small town of Sion, Switzerland, the organ at Valère […]
+Sthullen | CC BY-SA 3.0 Church organs have enriched worship services for centuries, filling sacred spaces with powerful and inspiring music.
+However, few people realize that the oldest playable church organ still in use today dates back to the 15th century.
+Nestled in the picturesque town of Sion, Switzerland, the organ at Valère Basilica holds […]

 Famous Organists: Charles-Marie Widor